sssundar26/Tensor-Data-Analysis/README.md

 # Tensor-Data-Analysis

-Application of CP-PARAFAC and Tucker tensor decomposition techniques for dimensionality reduction of sparse high dimensional tensors.
-(Along with its use case for Image Classification using radom forest)
+Application of CANDECOMP/PARAFAC and Tucker tensor decomposition techniques (without library; from scratch) for low dimensional representation of sparse high dimensional tensors.
+(Illustrated with its use case for Image Classification problems using radom forest algorithm)